hongli-95/movie-directory/README.md

 # movie-directory
-A movie directory that can search for movies and direct to the corresponding IMDb pages.
+A movie directory site built with React that can search for movies and direct to the corresponding IMDb pages.